-By setting up simple marketing automation workflows, you’ll increase conversion rates drastically while avoiding spending tons of time on manual work.
+By setting up simple marketing automation processes, you can increase conversion rates without having to spend a lot of time on manual tasks.

-Automation is key to making your eCommerce strategies run smoother, so, how does it work?
+Automation tools are key to making your eCommerce strategies run smoother.

 Want to set up marketing automation workflows and make the most out of each site visit?

 We have a few ideas to share with you:

 Automated workflow ideas for lead generation

 What’s eCommerce marketing automation?

 Marketing automation is the use of software to handle tracking, customer communications, marketing campaigns, and other repetitive tasks.

 In eCommerce, marketing automation not only helps to save the time of your teams but also allows you to deliver highly personalized customer experiences.